When is the Best Time to Go Fishing? Saltwater & Freshwater Guide

 Weather

-The weather impacts saltwater fishing in many ways.
-Wind is a major factor since it can drive bait up onto a shoreline, create lots of ambient noise water-noise (which helps you remain stealthy), or make some areas churned up and muddy.
-Cloud cover is another factor, which we’ll cover more in the section on light levels.
-Weather’s effect on water temperature is an important consideration as well, since it will affect the places and depths the fish are most comfortable at.
-And as fronts pass through the changes in barometric pressure can also have an effect; with many species feeding increases immediately before a cold front, but slows during and after a storm or front hits.
-Fishing after a front pushes through is then sometimes poor, and continues to be poor for a day or two.
+Weather's effect on water temperature is also notable since it will affect the places and depths the fish are most comfortable.
+As fronts pass through, the changes in barometric pressure can also have an effect; with many species, feeding increases immediately before a cold front but slows during and after a storm or front hits.
+Fishing after a front pushes through is sometimes poor and continues for a few days.

 Tides and Currents